ergdyne/LimbForge-JS/README.md

 Documentation will attempt to lean on the side of too much as this project may be updated by a casual contributor.
 Please try to help keep everything understandable!

-RANDO: on the question of using semicolins to use or not, I went with not.
-Where you see them is copied code.

 --Incomplete Setup--
 Install node (v12.1.0) and npm (use nvm on github)